Mejituu/spotmicroai-basic-instructions/4. Auto boot and configuration file/README.md

 Note you also have the "disable_spotmicroai_on_boot.sh" script to disable the auto-boot

+## AutoUpdate

+Check at the run script located at: https://gitlab.com/custom_robots/spotmicroai/basic-runtime/-/blob/master/run_spotmicroai.sh

+Notice SpotMicroAI will always update its sofware on every boot if wifi is available.

+This will not wipe out your configuration file, just the OS will have the latest updates.

 ## Check the logs

 You can check the logs with the daemon.log if you enabled autoboot or the log folder in spotmicroai